-I find him quite mannered as the longshoreman hero in On the Waterfront, the film that earned him his first best actor Academy Award.
+He delivers a mannered performance as the longshoreman hero in On the Waterfront, the film that earned him his first Best Actor Academy Award.
 (The second one was for The Godfather.)
-On the Waterfront, about the aforementioned longshoreman and his fight against corrupt union bosses (he must come out and accuse them), also won Oscars for best film, best direction (Elia Kazan, who’d denounced alleged Communist sympathizers to the House Un-American Activities Committee), best story and screenplay (Budd Schulberg, who’d also named names), best supporting actress (Eva Marie Saint, who delivers the film’s best performance), best black-and-white cinematography (superb work by Boris Kaufman), best black-and-white art direction (Richard Day), and best editing (Gene Milford).
+On the Waterfront, about the aforementioned longshoreman and his fight against corrupt union bosses (he must come out and accuse them), also won Oscars for Best Film, Best Director (Elia Kazan, who’d denounced alleged Communist sympathizers to the House Un-American Activities Committee), Best Story and Screenplay (Budd Schulberg, who’d also named names), Best Supporting Actress (Eva Marie Saint, who delivers the film’s best performance), Best Black-and-White Cinematography (superb work by Boris Kaufman), Best Black-and-White Art Direction (Richard Day), and Best Editing (Gene Milford).

-Now, when I think of Julius Caesar I think of Greer Garson, Deborah Kerr, James Mason – even Louis Calhern.
-It’s as if Marlon Brando had never set foot in MGM’s Ancient Rome.
 In Pictures Will Talk, a biography of Joseph L. Mankiewicz, author Kenneth L. Geist writes that when “Brando finally invited Mankiewicz to his apartment […] to play him the tape-recorded results of a month’s intensive study of every recorded Shakespearean actor from Barrymore to Olivier,” Mankiewicz remarked that the actor sounded “exactly like June Allyson.”
-It’s too bad that Brando didn’t retain Allyson’s throaty inflections when Julius Caesar was made; had he done so, I’m sure I’d have remembered his Mark Antony.
+It’s too bad that Brando didn’t retain Allyson’s throaty inflections when Julius Caesar was made; had he done so, his Oscar-nominated Mark Antony would have been more memorable.

 The Chase is a heavy drama that was despised by critics at the time.
-From what I remember – it’s been a while – Brando delivers a mannered performance (what a shock…), but Jane Fonda and Robert Redford are quite good.
-(Director Arthur Penn would bounce back the following year with Bonnie and Clyde.)
+Unsurprisingly, Brando delivers a mannered performance, but Jane Fonda and Robert Redford are surprisingly good.
+Director Arthur Penn would bounce back the following year with Bonnie and Clyde.

-Guys and Dolls is proof positive that Brando was no singer (his role had been intended for Gene Kelly) and that Joseph L. Mankiewicz was no director of musicals; The Formula is a pedestrian – if timely – mystery melodrama about giant corporations, greed, and gas; and Francis Ford Coppola’s Apocalypse Now is one of those Greatest Films Ever Made That I Can Do Without.
-Martin Sheen, however, is a revelation as the going-mad American military man hunting an already-mad American military man gone native in Vietnam.
+The Formula is a pedestrian – if timely – mystery melodrama about giant corporations, greed, and gas; while Francis Ford Coppola’s Apocalypse Now is one of those Greatest Films Ever Made that left this viewer hugely disappointed.
+Martin Sheen, however, is a revelation as the American military man who, while losing his mind, hunts down an American military man who had long lost his mind after gone native in Vietnam.
 Based on Joseph Conrad’s Heart of Darkness.

 A convict’s escape ignites passions in his hometown.
 Cast: Marlon Brando, Jane Fonda, Robert Redford.
-Dir.: Arthur Penn.
+James Fox.
+Angie Dickinson.
+E.G. Marshall.
+Janice Rule.
+Miriam Hopkins.
+Director: Arthur Penn.
 Color.
 133 mins.
 Letterbox Format

 7:15 AM Julius Caesar (1953)

 An all-star adaptation of Shakespeare’s classic about Julius Caesar’s assassination and its aftermath.
 Cast: Marlon Brando, James Mason, John Gielgud.
-Dir.: Joseph L. Mankiewicz.
+Deborah Kerr.
+Greer Garson.
+Director: Joseph L. Mankiewicz.
 Black and white.
 121 min.

 An Okinawan translator introduces U.S. occupation forces to the joys of local life.
-Cast: Marlon Brando, Glenn Ford, Eddie Albert.
-Dir.: Daniel Mann.
+Cast: Marlon Brando, Glenn Ford, Machiko Kyo.
+Eddie Albert.
+Director: Daniel Mann.
 Color.
 123 mins.
 Letterbox Format

 A big-city gambler bets that he can seduce a Salvation Army girl.
 Cast: Marlon Brando, Frank Sinatra, Jean Simmons.
-Dir.: Joseph L. Mankiewicz.
+Vivian Blaine.
+Director: Joseph L. Mankiewicz.
 Color.
 149 mins.
 Letterbox Format

 2:00 PM Brando (2007)